jkgarber/learning-sqlalchemy/notes.md

 ### Committing Changes

-We can change our example above to create a table, insert some data and then commit the transaction using the `Connection.commit()` method, inside the block where we have the `Connection` object:
+We can create a table, insert some data and then commit the transaction using the `Connection.commit()` method, inside the block where we have the `Connection` object:

 ```py
 with engine.connect() as conn: